U2HTS/U2HTS/README.md

 After a idle time (~5s) system will apply new config (and save to flash if `U2HTS_ENABLE_PERSISTENT_CONFIG` enabled).

 # Config
-You can config touchscreen via `picotool` without rebuild firmware on RP2 platform.
 | Config | Name | Value |
 | --- | --- | --- |
 | Controller name | `controller` | refer `Touch controllers` section |